jackndda/jackndda/README.md

-# G'day mate
+# Welcome to my profile!

 ## About

-Hello my name is Jack :D
+My name is Jack, I am a high school 'programmer' learning Python and AI.

 ## Badges